geoportti/geospatial-challenge-camp/source/tabs/schedule.rst

 and collaboration opportunities, complementing the independent work required throughout the course.

 **Note**: Weeks with onsite events do not have online meetings, and there will be a couple of fully independent weeks for uninterrupted group work.
-More detailed schedule will be announced closer to the beginning of the challenge camp.

 .. raw:: html